asweigart/PyGetWindow/README.md

 PyGetWindow
 ===========

-A simple, cross-platform module for obtaining GUI information on and controlling application's windows.
+A simple module for obtaining GUI information on and controlling application's windows.

 Still under development.
-Currently only the Windows platform is implemented.
+Currently only the Windows platform is fully implemented.
+Works on Mac OS too, but only a [few methods](src/pygetwindow/_pygetwindow_macos.py) are currently usable.
 If you want to help contribute, please contact al@inventwithpython.com!

 Install